Why Tenerife and why Los Abrigos

-Recently, work has started on the Formula 1 test circuit just the other side of the airport making Los Abrigos one of the nearest coastal towns, which will make any purchase in the area a sound investment.
-Also, despite its closeness to the airport, it is not on the flight path like some neighboring locations like El Medano, Gold del Sur and Amarilla Golf, to name but a few.
+Shortly work will start on the Formula 1 test circuit just the other side of the airport, in Atogo, making Los Abrigos one of the nearest coastal towns, which will make any purchase in the area a sound investment.
+Also, despite its closeness to the airport, it is not on the flight path like some neighboring locations like El Medano, Golf del Sur and Amarilla Golf, to name but a few with this problem.

 In addition the Cabildo have now approved plans to build two footbridges and a footpath to link Los Abrigos to San Blas,only a few minutes walk away.
 With the new Fantasia Bahia Principe scheduled for completion in November 2018 there is no doubt there will be multitudes of tourists from there and other complexes in San Blas pouring into Los Abrigos.